T-Troll/alienfx-tools/alienfan-tools/README_ALIENFAN.md

 ## Known issues
 - Starting fan control first time at Windows 11 can provide system crash!
 It's also reccomended to disable "Memory Integrity" into "Settings/Privacy & Security/Windows Security/Device Security"!
 - ACPI driver can hang into stopping state.
 Run `alienfan-cli` without parameters to reset it.
-- Fan PRMs boost is quite fast, but if you lower boost, it took some time to slow down fans.
+- Fan RPMs boost is quite fast, but if you lower boost, it will take some time to slow down fans.
 - Power control only avaliable on some models, f.e. m15R1, m15R3.
 - Power control modes not detected in power grow order, so check real PL1 after set using other tool, f.e.
 HWINFO.
 - Set Power control to non-zero value can block (lock back) fan control.
 - As usual, AWCC service can interfere (reset values from time to time), so it's reccomended to stop it.

-## Requrements
+## Requirements
 - Windows 10 x64, revision 1903 or later.
-Any older Windows release **Does not supported!**
+Older Windows releases **are not supported!**
 - There are 2 ways to prepare you system for driver loading:
   - You can go into BIOS and disable "Secure boot" option, reboot, then issue `bcdedit /set testsigning on` command from Administarator command prompt and reboot again.
 You should see "Test mode" watermark on desktop if you do all correct.
   - Do nothing, in this case driver will be installed using kernel hack.
 Some antivirus can complain, because it's close to rootkit way.
 Anyway, it will not stay in memory after reboot.